wuxc/pywin32doc/md/win32gui.md

     Draws an icon or cursor into the specified device context\.

-To specify additional drawing options, use the[win32gui::DrawIconEx](win32gui.md#win32guidrawiconex) function\.&nbsp;
+To specify additional drawing options, use the [win32gui::DrawIconEx](win32gui.md#win32guidrawiconex) function\.&nbsp;

   - [DrawIconEx](win32gui.md#win32guidrawiconex)